 In February 2013 Maldivian Air Taxi (MAT) and Trans Maldivian Airways (TMA) partnered with Blackstone, one of the world’s leading investment and advisory firms.
 A private equity fund managed by Blackstone on behalf of its private equity investors acquired a controlling interest in the two companies.
 The founders and majority shareholders of both MAT and TMA will continue to play a significant role in the new merged company, under the name of Trans Maldivian Airways.

 Mr. Lars Petré said “We have partnered with Blackstone, one of the leading private equity firms in the world, to help take our business and tourism in the Maldives to the next level.
 The Maldivian economy will gain from the presence of one of the world’s largest and most respected investment firms.”

 Mr. Lars Nielsen stated “We are extremely happy to partner with Blackstone in the combined enterprise.
 With their strong network and operational focus, Blackstone will contribute significant value to the venture.
 This will be beneficial to the employees and enhance their career growth.
 In addition, together we look forward to delivering more efficient services to the tourists coming to the Maldives and the resorts in which they are staying.
 This combination will increase service efficiency to our resorts.”

-Together the two airlines operate 44 seaplanes including three new DHC-6-400 series and conduct well over 100,000 flights per year making them the world’s largest Twin Otter operator on land or sea.
-Together the companies employ around 900 people and service more than 60 resorts, safari boats and liveaboards.
+Currently the airline operates 49 seaplanes including three DHC-6-400 series and conduct well over 100,000 flights per year making it the world’s largest Twin Otter operator on land or sea.
+Together the companies employ over 900 people and services more than 60 resorts.